harness/developer-hub/release-notes/harness-platform.md

 - The execution of a chained pipeline with triggers fails with the error "User is not authorized".
 (PL-31594,ZD-39808,39954,40294,40337,40662)
   A code enhancement has fixed this issue.
-- During search, an incorrect message is displayed in the pipeline chaining selection window if no pipeline is found.
+- During search, an incorrect message is displayed in the pipeline chaining selection window if no pipeline matches the selection criteria.
 (PIE-8526)
   The message now includes information about the scope and repository.
 - On the **Input Sets** page, the **Clone** option is disabled.
 (PIE-8373) The option has been removed.